jeff4/bionotes.github.io/_history/schweibenz-2018.md

 * Bruce Latour and Adam Lowe argue that this causes a cognitive dissonance, a disruption because the flawless reproduction in the original location seems more 'original' than the distan painting in the louvre.
 * In effect, Benjamin confused the notion of ‘mechanical reproduction’ with the inequality in the techniques employed along a trajectory.
 No matter how mechanical a reproduction is, once there is no huge gap in the process of production between version n and version n+1, the clear cut distinction between the original and its reproduction becomes less crucial—and the aura begins to hesitate and is uncertain where it should land (Latour and Lowe 2011, p.283).

+### Dafen Chinese village of oil painting reproductions
+* Nowadays, an important market for large-scale reproductions already exists in dedicated places, such as the Chinese artist village of Dafen near Shenzhen in Guangdong prov- ince, China, where reproductions are human-made.
+Indeed, in Dafen paint- ers specialise in the production of large numbers of replicas of oil paintings of public domain artworks, i.e. artworks created over 70 years ago.
+The high qual- ity reproductions are sold in many coun- tries for a relatively low price.
+* A reproduction of van Gogh's *Sunflowers*, painted with exactly brush strokes, costs only 40 EUR; and Dafen Village produces some five mil- lion hand-crafted paintings a year, which is supposed to equal 60 per cent of the world market and a volume of sales of 30 million EUR (Dlugaiczyk 2015, p.98f ).
+These figures enable us to anticipate that there will also be a substantial market for digitally produced high quality three-di- mensional reproductions of artworks, especially with future prices for facsimi- les going down due to the growing avail- ability of high-tech printers.
+* As a consequence of the ever increasing distribution to a wider audience, there can be no doubt that a precise three-dimensional copy will definitely influence the perception and appreciation of artworks and museum objects.
+The potential impact cannot be overrated, insofar as the dissemination of this specific form of digital reproductions will not be limited to museums, but made into a cultural commodity.
+However, the production of digital facsimiles will not be the latest technological development.
+Additionally, there will be digitally created new artworks in the style of long-gone artists as the example of *The Next Rembrandt* indicates.

 ### A Digital Rembrandt 2016
 * "the Next Rembrandt" using 150 GB of graphic data, a deep learning algorithm absorbed 346 Rembrandt paintings, and facial recognition software analyzed 168,263 fragments of scans.
 *